ShaleCoders/Ashtheme/modules/contrib/README.md

-Sends a user a notice with some information specified in a regnotice {} block inside the nickserv {} block of your atheme.conf when the user registers an account.
+Sends a user a notice with some information specified in a regnotice {} block inside the nickserv {} block of your ashtheme.conf when the user registers an account.

 #### ns_waitreg.c

-Requires a user to have been connected for waitreg_time (in the nickserv {} block of your atheme.conf) seconds before they are allowed to register their nick.
+Requires a user to have been connected for waitreg_time (in the nickserv {} block of your ashtheme.conf) seconds before they are allowed to register their nick.

 #### on_db_save.c

-Allows you to specify a command that is run every time the Atheme database is saved.
+Allows you to specify a command that is run every time the ashtheme database is saved.

 #### os_akillnicklist.c

-AKILLs users matched in a nicklist specified in your atheme.conf.
+AKILLs users matched in a nicklist specified in your ashtheme.conf.
 See the comment at the top of the module's source code for details.

 #### os_defcon.c